 What is Serotonin Syndrome?

-Serotonin syndrome symptoms can severely impact a person’s brain and muscles, as well as other parts of the body.
+Serotonin syndrome symptoms can lead to physical and mental issues and severely impact a person’s brain and muscles, as well as other parts of the body.

-In most cases, serotonin syndrome is caused by the combination of two or more drugs that boost levels of this neurotransmitter in the body beyond healthy levels.
+In many cases, serotonin syndrome is caused by the use of medications that increase serotonin levels, or a combination of two or more drugs that boost levels of this neurotransmitter in the body beyond healthy levels.

-For example, common antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), increase serotonin production and raise the levels throughout the body.
+For example, prescription antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), increase serotonin production and raise the levels throughout the body.

 Commonly Prescribed SSRIs Include: